-First and foremost, everybody thinks their voice sounds strange when they hear a recording of it.
+Just to get it out of the way, everybody thinks their voice sounds strange when they hear a recording of it the first time.
 This is because the voice you normally hear in your head when you speak is not only transmitted through the air, but also directly through your skull.
 What you hear is a combination of these; what other people hear is just the part transmitted through the air.

-The awkwardness of hearing yourself speak and sounding like someone else goes away after a while though if you listen to your voice a lot.
-I’ve listened through at least a hundred hours of my own voice, partly because of language practice and analysis, partly because I’ve edited a video course and an audio book.
-I’ve also recorded a large number of Hacking Chinese articles for my Patreon page.
+The awkwardness of hearing yourself speak and sounding like someone else goes away if you listen to your own recordings a lot, though.
+I’ve listened through many hundreds of hours of my own voice, partly because of language practice and analysis, partly because I’ve edited more than a hundred podcast episodes and three video courses here on Hacking Chinese.
 Most of this is in English, but I’ve heard my fair share of myself speaking Chinese too.

-Why recording yourself is such a good idea
+Why recording yourself speaking Chinese is such a great idea

-Recording yourself provides a convenient, enlightening and cheap way to improve your spoken Chinese, including pronunciation, which is hard to get at in any other way if you don’t hire a professional teacher to do it for you (but even then I would recommend listening more to your own voice).
+Recording yourself provides a convenient, enlightening and cheap way to improve your spoken Chinese, including pronunciation, which is hard to get at in any other way if you don’t hire a professional teacher to do it for you.
+Even with such feedback available, I would recommend listening to your own recordings regularly!

-If you check your own recording and hear something which doesn’t sound right, try to fix it.
-If you listen to your own recording and don’t hear any mistakes, you need feedback from a native speaker.
-It’s highly unlikely that you have no issues, it’s just that it’s not always easy to hear them.
+- You don’t hear any mistakes, and your Chinese sounds great.
+This means you need feedback on your pronunciation, because it’s highly unlikely that you have no issues; it’s just that it’s not always easy to hear them.

-Someone trained to teach pronunciation is best, but any native speaker will do.
+If you need help and guidance, it’s best to ask someone trained to teach pronunciation (I include feedback as an option in my pronunciation course, for example).
+If you can’t find that, any native speaker will do.
 Just ask them to highlight what you do wrong and have them say it for you to mimic.
 They may or may not be able to explain the difference.
 They may also try, but (unwittingly) give you the wrong explanation.
-However, native speakers saying you’re not doing it right is pretty reliable.
+You can also use this smart method to get more honest feedback.

-I think a voice diary is the perfect or similar way to go.
-You can record anything you want, it needn’t be formal in any way and you can talk about whatever you want.
-Naturally, you don’t need to publish it if you don’t want to.
-Apart from a voice diary, here are some other things you can record:
+You can record anything you want; it needn’t be formal in any way, and you can talk about whatever you want.
+Here are some examples:

 - Your own speech in class (presentations, discussions, dialogues, text reading)